pikasTech/pikadoc-en/docs/source/用 MDK 在树莓派 Pico 上玩 Python！.md

 As we mentioned before, binding C modules in MicroPython is very complicated and difficult to debug.
 Is there a more convenient way to do it for python running on MCUs?

 YES!
-Our answer to this question is PikaScript.
-PikaScript is a completely rewritten ultra-lightweight python vitual machine, with zero dependency on toolchain, simple configuration, ultra-low memory footprint (i.e. you can use it with less than 4KB of SRAM).
+Our answer to this question is PikaPython.
+PikaPython is a completely rewritten ultra-lightweight python vitual machine, with zero dependency on toolchain, simple configuration, ultra-low memory footprint (i.e. you can use it with less than 4KB of SRAM).
 Using framework based C module development tools, your API calling written in Python can be automatically connect to the your C modules.
 Cannot be more simple or convenient, isn't it?
 No need to manually handle any global tables, macro functions, module registration, etc.

-PikaScript provides MDK projects, hence you can debug C modules with python scripts.
+PikaPython provides MDK projects, hence you can debug C modules with python scripts.

 For details, see:
 [I'm going to use the cheapest single-chip microcomputer to run python, and I also need to use MDK to develop it, what's the matter](Http://mp.weixin.qq.com/s?__biz=MzU4NzUzMDc1OA==&mid=2247484313&idx=1&sn=2749a27bba09b2fe9c7bc0ad4977c8a6&chksm=fdebd4f0ca9c5de6f9160d42c58aa5d5e072168752c826cbf82f700f1fc301b96a3aaf4cfcfd#rd)